kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 Select if you want to automatically enroll into Intune.
 If you enable this feature, all devices that are already managed by your on-premise ConfigMgr setup will automatically be enrolled into Intune.

 Given that we are setting up Co-Management, the end-result would be that the device is both accessible for Intune & ConfigMgr.
-For sake of this blog, let's put it on 'All'.
+For the sake of this blog, let's put it on 'All'.
 However, keep in mind that a few pre-requisites on the client side need to be in place for this to work.

 Those pre-requisites are (but might not be limited to) :